 - Plaintiff provided reasonable notice to the defendant of the need for family care or medical leave, including its expected timing and length.

-- Defendant refused to grant plaintiff’s request for family care or medical leave, or, refused to return the plaintiff to the same or a comparable job when or otherwise violated CFRA rights.
+- Defendant refused to grant the plaintiff’s request for family care or medical leave, or, refused to return the plaintiff to the same or a comparable job when or otherwise violated CFRA rights.

-- As a result of the defendant’s decision the plaintiff was harmed.
+- As a result of the defendant’s decision, the plaintiff was harmed.

 Eligibility for Family Care or Medical Leave